Execution Models

 Persistent Connections

-In this model, the code runs indefinitely.
-It is ideal for scenarios where the application needs to maintain a constant connection or listen for incoming events.
+In this model, the code runs indefinitely, making it ideal for scenarios where the application needs to maintain a constant connection or listen for incoming events.
 Examples include:- Listening on a Port: The code opens a port and waits for incoming connections or data, such as a server continuously handling client requests.

-- Message Queue Listening: The code stays connected to a message queue, waiting to process messages as they arrive, without terminating after a single task.
+- Message Queue Listening: The code stays connected to a message queue, processing messages as they arrive without terminating after a single task.

-This approach is useful for long-running tasks where the application is expected to remain active and responsive to new inputs continuously.
-When using the persistent connection model, you hook into the SDK’s event loop to receive notifications when the client has signed in.
-This allows you to perform additional operations, such as subscribing to channels or listening for incoming messages.
-So in the event the client looses connection to OpenIAP servers, the client will auto reconnect, and then you can re-subscribe to channels or re-listen for incoming messages.
+This approach is useful for long-running tasks where the application is expected to remain active and continuously responsive to new inputs.
+When using the persistent connection model, you hook into the SDK’s event loop to receive notifications when the client signs in, allowing you to perform additional operations, such as subscribing to channels or listening for incoming messages.
+In the event that the client loses connection to OpenIAP servers, it will automatically reconnect, and you can then re-subscribe to channels or re-listen for incoming messages.

 -